 Take a Look at the Fire Pot

-The fire pot is the most commonly replaced part on a Traeger and can be easily swapped for another standard steel fire pot or upgraded with a stainless steel Traeger fire pot, which is more durable and should last the life of your grill.
+The fire pot is the most commonly replaced part on a Traeger.
+In fact, you can easily swap it for another standard steel fire pot or upgrade with a stainless steel Traeger fire pot.
+This latter product is more durable and should last the life of your grill.

 Check the Heat Diffuser and Drip Pan

 Like the fire pot, the heat diffuser and drip pan on your Traeger are both made of standard steel.
 Like the fire pot, the heat diffuser constantly endures damaging high heat.